krollobrocket/cision-block/readme.txt

 - Use standard article template from your active theme.
 - Support to create, update and delete posts based on PUSH events sent from Cision.
 - Support to create, update and delete posts during CRON at configurable intervals.
-- Subscription support.
+- Subscription module.
-- Basic ticker support.
+- Ticker module.
+- Shareholder module.
 - Use normal or ajax based load more button for pagination.
 - Annual free support and quicker response times.
 - Discount for multisite licenses.